Once you decide to turn your hobby into a job, you have to start thinking about getting the proper equipment.

 Customize the widget to match your style.
 Open the dashboard and choose “Alert box”.

-Select the alerts you want to customize – for example, alert for new followers or donations.
+Select the alerts you want to customize – for example, OBS alerts for new followers or donations.

 In the General tab, choose the length of the delay as well as filters and mods.